pschmeddes/pschmeddes.github.io/ADR-004-bdd-framework-for-component-testing.md

 Test automation is a prerequisite for implementing a CI/CD pipeline.

 ## Decision
 We will use the BDD framework for component testing.
-We will use the Gherkin language to defined test scenarios.
+We will use the [**Given-When-Then**](https://www.agilealliance.org/glossary/gwt) format (Gherkin) to defined test scenarios.

 ## Rationale
 There exist several [Automated Testing Tools](https://success.outsystems.com/Documentation/Best_Practices/OutSystems_Testing_Guidelines/Automated_Testing_Tools) that are suitable for component testing.
 OutSystems recommends to use the BDD framework for Component testing and we accept this recommendation.